 Woven Fabric Structure

 The woven cloth structure is defined as the order of interlacement of warp and weft threads at right angles according to the type of weave or design that is desired.
-Similarly, the structure for knit fabrics is defined as the interloping system of yarns.
-Basically, there are different types of fabrics available in the market and all of them do have not the same structure.
+Similarly, the structure of knit fabrics is defined as the interloping system of yarns.
+Basically, there are different types of fabrics available on the market, and all of them do not have the same structure.

 Types of Fabric Structure